anand-piyush/practice-code/readme.txt

-This repo will contain all the interesting finds in python and most of my practice codes.
+This repo will contain all the interesting findings in python and most of my practice codes.